openschc/openschc/README.md

                     '-<- RETRY_ALL1 -<--'

 XXX should it send a all-0 when it finishes to send all packets of the retranmission every time ?
+XXX ==> assuming No.  it will send ALL0 or ALL0 empty after retransmiting.

 - NO-ACK mode